m-lab/website/_pages/tests/ndt/ndt.md

 # NDT (Network Diagnostic Tool)

-NDT is a single stream performance measurement of a connection's capacity for "bulk transport" (as defined in IETF’s [RFC 3148](https://tools.ietf.org/html/rfc3148){:target="_blank"}.
-NDT measures "single stream performance" or "bulk transport capacity".
+NDT is a single stream performance measurement of a connection's capacity for "bulk transport" (as defined in IETF’s [RFC 3148](https://tools.ietf.org/html/rfc3148){:target="_blank"}).
 NDT reports upload and download speeds and latency metrics.

 ## Run an NDT Test